Harmonisation of materials and products in contact with drinking water in Europe

 Initiatives to address the lack of harmonisation

 In 2011, the EU Commission issued a mandate (M/136) to the EU standardisation bodies (CEN/CENELEC) to establish common European standards at least for construction products in contact with drinking water.
-In 2015, the EU Commission decided to withdraw the mandate despite all efforts of the responsible CEN bodies.
-It was not considered possible to draw up complete standards in accordance with this mandate.

 At the same time, the member states France, the Netherlands, the United Kingdom and Germany agreed to develop a joint voluntary common approach for the testing and evaluation of materials and products in contact with drinking water.
 This initiative is known as "4 MS".